nym-jmorris/project_euler/README.md

 I'm accomplishing a few things:
 1. Learning Python
 2. Thinking about math again
-3. Learning git [at least the basics]
+3. Learning git [at least the very basics]
 4. Learning markdown